lszhou/lszhou.github.com/_posts/2016-02-04-misuseHttp.md

 ```

 This object is called a `promise`.
-Wait, speak hunman language!
+Wait, speak human language!

-Ok, The CommonJS Promise proposal describes a promise as an **interface** for interacting with an object
+Ok, The CommonJS Promise proposal describes a promise as

+> an **interface** for interacting with an object
-that represents the result of an action that is performed **asynchronously**, and may or may not be finished at any given point in time.
+that represents the result of an action that is performed
+**asynchronously**, and may or may not be finished at any given point in time.

 Angularjs promise service worths a long independent article to explain.
 But now let's just remember `$http` returns a promise which wraps our actual return
 data `{success: true, message: 'hey'}` in its `data` properties.
 And more important, this promise has a `.then()` method which could help us